darrylwest/pluggable-webapp/docs/key-management-security.md

 *   **Violates the Principle of Least Privilege:** Secrets should only be accessible at the moment they are needed, by the process that needs them.
 Storing them on the filesystem makes them broadly available to any process or user with sufficient read permissions on the server.
 *   **Security Anti-Pattern:** Storing secrets in code or configuration files on an image is a well-known security anti-pattern.
 Modern infrastructure practices strongly advocate for externalizing configuration and secrets.
-*   **Audit and Compliance Failures:** If your company needs to comply with standards like PCI-DSS, SOC 2, or HIPAA, this practice would almost certainly be flagged as a major finding during an audit.
+*   **Audit and Compliance Failures:** If your company needs to comply with standards like **PCI-DSS, SOC 2, or HIPAA**, this practice would almost certainly be flagged as a major finding during an audit.
 These frameworks have strict requirements for secret and key management.

 ---